geonetwork/core-geonetwork/docs/manual/docs/user-guide/workflow/life-cycle.md

 ## Activate the metadata workflow {#activate-workflow}

-To enable the record life cycle, the metadata workflow should be activated.
-It can be activated for the full catalogue, certain groups or on an individual record level.
+To enable the record life cycle, activate the metadata workflow.
+It can be activated for the full catalogue, certain groups, or on an individual record.

 In the last case, to enable workflow in a metadata and change the status from `Unknown` to `Draft`, click the `Enable workflow` button in the metadata view: